sdc-china/IDA-doc/_posts/2018-01-02-installation-db.md

 GRANT UNLIMITED TABLESPACE TO idaDbAdmin;
 ```

 **Execute Oracle DB Scripts**
-**Notes:** You will want to change [IDA_HOME]/sql/data-oracle.sql script so that  the organization matches your companies name.
-Please replace ‘IDA’ with your company name as outlined below.
-The default IDA login name and password is “idaAdmin”/”idaAdmin”.

 Use SQL*Plus and command 'sqlplus idaDbAdmin' to log into the database instance, to switch to the **idaDbAdmin** DB Schema.
 Execute DB scripts **schema-oracle.sql**, **data-oracle.sql** to create the database tables and populate data.
 These 2 SQL scripts can be found in the **sql** folder of IDA installation package.